ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 So although these languages can't do much, they can still do enough to be useful.
 And in the domains where they're useful, being able to prove non-termination is a useful property of the language.
 If you had to write a SQL query in C, it would be all too easy to write some C code that would accidentally loop forever.

 I'm trying to illustrate here something that seems to me important, which is that there's a tradeoff between what I'll call expressiveness and legibility.
-A programming language is *expressive* if you can easily write many interesting programs in it; it's *legible* if you can easily say many interesting things about the programs you've written in it.
+A programming language is *expressive* if you can easily write many interesting programs in it[^expressive]; it's *legible* if you can easily say many interesting things about the programs you've written in it.
 And I claim that the most expressive programming languages won't be the most legible, and vice-versa; though there will certainly be [languages](https://en.wikipedia.org/wiki/Malbolge) which are neither expressive nor legible.
-This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.
+This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.[^zfpa]:

+[^expressive]: I've subsequently discovered that wikipedia uses [the same name](https://en.wikipedia.org/wiki/Expressive_power_\(computer_science\)) for this concept.

+[^zfpa]: I think this is related to the way that ZF set theory can encode Peano arithmetic.
+Thus, ZF is more expressive than PA.
+But because ZF allows you to construct objects that PA doesn't, there are more things you can say about "all objects in PA" than about "all objects in ZF".
+So PA is more legible than ZF.

 I haven't defined these very well, but hopefully some examples will help.
-I will also clarify that both of them are highly dimensional; and that "raw computational power" is one of the things that expressiveness can point at, and "human readability" is one of the things that legibility can point at, but neither of those are synonyms.
+I will also clarify that both of them are highly dimensional; and that "raw computational power" is one of the things that expressiveness can point at, but not the only thing; and "human readability" is not really one of the things that legibility points at.

-* Perl-compatible regular expressions are more expressive than true regular expressions, but harder to make time and space guarantees about.
+* [Perl-compatible regular expressions](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) can classify sets of strings that normal regular expressions can't.
+But they're harder to make time and space guarantees about.
+And it's possible to prove whether two regular expressions are equivalent, but that's not possible in general for PCREs (proof: [PCREs can encode CFGs](https://nikic.github.io/2012/06/15/The-true-power-of-regular-expressions.html); [CFGs can't be proved equivalent](https://math.stackexchange.com/questions/231187/an-efficient-way-to-determine-if-two-context-free-grammars-are-equivalent)).

-* Under certain assumptions, Haskell's monadic IO gives you legibility (because you can look at the type of a piece of code and know that it doesn't depend on external state) and costs you expressivity (because a function can only bring in external state if its caller allows it to).
+* Under certain assumptions, Haskell's monadic IO lets you look at the type of a piece of code and know that it won't depend on external state.
+In return, a function can only bring in external state if its caller allows it to (which requires having permission from its own caller, and so on).

   The assumptions in question are false (partly because `unsafePerformIO` exists), but I've been able to get away with pretending they're true (partly because `unsafePerformIO` is punishable with excommunication).

 * Custom operators don't gain or cost much in terms of legibility and expressivity, since they're equivalent to function calls.
-But operator overloading gains expressivity at the cost of legibility (you no longer know that `a + b` will do anything remotely like an addition).
-This is especially true given dynamic typing.
+They simply make code more or less readable.
+But operator overloading, at least when combined with dynamic typing, gains expressivity at the cost of legibility (you no longer know that `a + b` will do anything remotely like an addition).

-* Macros cost legibility in forms like "this code that looks like a function call will call a function" and "this code will not be affected at runtime by the phase of the moon during compilation".
-They gain expressivity in forms like DSLs and parsing config files at compile time.
+* Macros make it easier to do things like create DSLs, reduce boilerplate, and set compile-time config options.
+But they mean that a function call might not look like one, or vice-versa; expressions might get evaluated many times, or not at all; and the code might perform differently depending on the phase of the moon when it was compiled.

 2.